By Nancy Thomas (future CIA)

 Once you’ve prepared for CIA job opportunities, you must discover them.

 Thinking outside of the box in this competitive employment market is mandatory.
 There is no perfect path or proven method for reaching your goals.
+And keep in mind that markets look different from place to place, too.
+Therefore, your search for a CIA position in the U.S. might differ from a CIA Philippines search.

 It means you should: